Mangopay/cardregistration-android-kit/README.md

-# mangoPay-android #
+# mangopay-android #

-MangoPay-android makes it easy to create a card registration object based on your credit card info.
+mangopay-android makes it easy to create a card registration object based on your credit card info.

 ##Instalation##
 ### Android Studio (or Gradle) ###